Leopold Drucker: Biography

 In 1931, Leopold Drucker moved back to his home club, Hakoah Vienna.
 In July 1932, he won his first cap for the Austria national team in a 4-3 win against Sweden in Stockholm.
 While the newspapers reported on an excellent performance by Drucker, this was his only international cap, possibly due to the political situation at the time.
 Drucker was the only Hakoah player to play for the Wunderteam, the name given to the brilliant Austria national team of the 1920s–1930s.

-In 1933, he left Hakoah for the 3rd time, and after a brief spell at FAC - rejoined his former coach at Hakoah, and former Austrian international, Vinzenz Dittrich, at Olympique de Marseille.
+In 1933, he left Hakoah for the third time, and after a brief spell at FAC - rejoined his former coach at Hakoah, and former Austrian international, Vinzenz Dittrich, at Olympique de Marseille.
 He also played with his former teammate Jószef Eisenhoffer.
 During the 1933–34 season, Drucker played 16 matches in the French Championship and played in the final of the Coupe de France, losing 2–1 to FC Sète.

 At the end of the season, he left for Malta, which he knew through a tournament with FAC.
 In the following years, Drucker was a player and coach for Floriana FC, St. George's FC and Melita FC, leading the latter to the 1938–39 Maltese FA Trophy, the greatest honour in the club's history to date.
 After the outbreak of the Second World War, he moved to Palestine, where he played and coached in Jerusalem.
 After the war, he moved to New York, where in 1947, he worked for Athletic Club Hakoah.

+Drucker died in New York City, United States.